 Many believe that Medicare will cover all their health care expenses in retirement.
 Although Medicare does not imply entirely free health care, it does not pay for most dental treatments, hearing aids, or other concerns that may arise in later years.
 It also does not cover long-term care.

 People are also unaware that Medicare has premiums, which vary depending on income.
 Recurring Medicare payments and expenses frequently rise as well.

-Unanticipated health care expenses
+Unanticipated healthcare expenses

-Retirees are less likely to consider alternatives to retirement income in order to cover projected costs.
+Retirees are less likely to consider alternatives to retirement income to cover projected costs.
 Life insurance, for example, might give accelerated death benefits that allow you access to a portion of the policy’s death benefit during your lifetime to pay for these costs.